Framer Motion: Complete React & Next.js Guide 2026

 }

 Framer Motion v10+ is fully compatible with React 18’s Concurrent Mode and Strict Mode.
-Animations work correctly with <Suspense> boundaries and streaming SSR.
-If you’re using React 17, stick with Framer Motion v6-v9 for best compatibility.
+React 19 is fully supported, and the React Compiler can auto-memoize animation components.

 Avoid Expensive Effects